1. Home

 Regularly Checking In On A Small Screen Device?
 Bookmark THIS page!

-1. Familiarize Yourself with the Fundamentals of Epicurean Philosophy - First review our outline of eleven key aspects of Classical Epicurean Philosophy (summarized in our Welcome Video), and then review our longer Foundations of Epicurean Philosophy.
-These are geared to getting you "up and running" as quickly as possible with the major conclusions of Epicurus about the nature of the universe, the nature of truth, and the nature of how best to live.
+1. Familiarize Yourself with the Fundamentals of Epicurean Philosophy - First review the section of our Wiki on The Epicurean Paradigm Shift.
+Then review our outline of eleven key aspects of Classical Epicurean Philosophy (summarized in our Welcome Video).
+You can also review our longer Foundations of Epicurean Philosophy.
+These sections of our site are geared to getting you "up and running" as quickly as possible - but for those who want the quickest and most thorough grounding, the best place to start by far is to locate a copy of Norman DeWitt's Epicurus and His Philosophy.

-2. Read Our Forums - Start in the General Discussion forum, or any of our many Special Topic forums.
-For a selection of our most significant discussions check our Featured Forum Threads page.
-If you're looking for something you don't see, use the Search function at the top of each page.
-You can also search by Popular Tags or review our Full List of Tags.
-We also have many hyperlinked Outlines that will assist in navigating through the forum structure, along with a list of Forum Short-Cuts to help you find the most popular forums.
-You can view the most recent posting from across the site at our Latest Posts page.
+2. Read Our Forums - It is not necessary to have an account in order to read our forums.
+We recommend everyone browse the forums before requesting an account.
+Start in the General Discussion forum, or any of our many Special Topic forums.
+For help finding a particular topic, check our Featured Forum Threads page or use the Search function at the top of each page.
+You can also search by Popular Tags or Full List of Tags.
+We also have Outlines and Forum Short-Cuts.
+For return visits bookmark our Latest Posts or Dashboard page.

-3. Read Our Wiki - We are in the process of preparing a general reference for our work in the forum of the EpicureanFriends Wiki.
+3. Read Our Wiki - We are in the process of preparing a general reference in the forum of the EpicureanFriends Wiki.
 It's a work in progress but should be useful even now to new readers of the site.

 4. Read Our FAQ - Our Frequently Asked Questions section answers many of the questions that normally come up during study.
 (If you have an account and find something missing, let us know and we'll add to it).